-President Buhari receives the 82 released Chibok girls - Nigeria Today
+President Buhari receives 82 released Chibok girls - Nigeria Today

 The Presidency had on Saturday said security agencies took back the

 82 freed Chibok girls, in exchange for some Boko Haram suspects held by the authorities.
+More photos after the cut;

 This post was syndicated from Nigerian: Breaking News In Nigeria | Laila's Blog.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask